defiant-light/codeTutor/README.md

 5. Start your mySql server
 6. Goto <http://localhost:3000>

+Additionally, start a server by running `gulp serve` and then run `gulp` to continually compile files and refresh the browser.

 ## Contributing Guidelines

 If you would like to make a contribution, please see the contribution guide for the git workflow.